doomlab/PSA002-Checks/README.md

 - Please note, the `rawdata` is assumed to be original - as it would be difficult to track.
 These files were uploaded in January and do not appear to have been changed.
 - Each update to the methods/results was checked in the `check_changes` folder to show the differences in GitHub.

+- Feb to May changes:
+  - I had fixed participants who accidentally got the same participant ID assigned twice.
+This code was turned off, and those participants were excluded without discussion.
+  - The original outlier exclusion code was re-added - this is after discussion to use the new outlier exclusions and not implement this exclusion.
+It's implemented in strange places, but not necessarily across all the code.
+  - Participants who did not perform at least 70% correct were added back in, which does not match the pre-registered rule.
+  - The LME sections are difficult to judge, as they do not appear to match the suggested code, but I think this is just the way the markdowns appear.
+  - You can see these changes by examining Table 1 and notice that new participants were included in the May edition because of the inclusion of inappropriate participants.
+  - Other results show big changes - but this section included a big change to not run the LMEs separately.

+- May to August changes: